 it was moved to the new clergy house.

 During the XVIIth century the political rivalry between Spain and France had an impact on the Roman basilicas.
-S. Giovanni in Laterano was under the patronage of the Kings of France and its Canons commissioned Nicolas Cordier a statue of King Henri IV of France.
+S. Giovanni in Laterano was under the patronage of the Kings of France and its Canons commissioned Nicolas Cordier a statue of King Henry IV of France.
 In 1659 the Canons of S. Maria Maggiore decided to commission Girolamo Lucenti a statue of King Philip IV of Spain.
 The statue was most likely designed with the supervision of Bernini, but it was actually completed and moved to S. Maria Maggiore only in 1691.
 Eventually it was placed in a niche of the 1743 portico of the new façade.

 A column resembling a cannon and having a cross on its top was erected by Pope Clement VIII to celebrate the 1598 Peace of Vervins which put an end to a war between France and Spain.
 It was originally placed in front of S. Antonio Abate, a church very near the basilica.
 In 1881, when the streets around S. Maria Maggiore were enlarged, it was relocated to a small courtyard on the northern side of the basilica.

 (left) Coloured plate of a book portraying Pope Clement X while he is being shown plans for a new façade; (right) detail of a 1621 engraving showing the old façade.
 It was made to illustrate a project endorsed by Pope Paul V which provided for the construction of a second bell tower

 The foundation of S. Maria Maggiore is attributed to Pope Liberius, but the current basilica was built by Pope Sixtus III (432-440) after the 431 Council of Ephesus had stated that the Virgin Mary should be referred to as Theotokos, i.e. Mother of God (and this explains the dedication of the basilica).